Jason-X-Git/Asciify-Image/README.md

 # Image Asciify Service
 Use fastapi to construct endpoints.
-The uploaded png file will be converted txt file which contains ascii art text, and saved in one sub folder "asciify_texts".
-Refactor PyWhatKit image_to_ascii_art method to convert uploaded png file into ascii art text files. https://github.com/Ankit404butfound/PyWhatKit
+The uploaded png file will be converted ascii art text, and saved as txt file in the sub folder "asciify_texts".
+Refactor PyWhatKit image_to_ascii_art method to convert uploaded png file into ascii art text. https://github.com/Ankit404butfound/PyWhatKit

 ## Start service using make commands included in Makefile